inductiva/inductiva/docs-sources/cans/run-temporal-boundary-layer-case.md

 windflow over a surface as it approaches a parallel state, allowing simple interpretation of turbulent processes.

-Stability plays a crucial role in altering boundary layer dynamics.
+Stability plays a crucial role in altering boundary layer dynamics [1].
 To better understand its effects, let's examine the types of stratification conditions:

 - **Neutral stratification** (no vertical temperature gradient) provides a baseline scenario where temperature doesn't affect the wind turbulence dynamics.